 The Austrian Academy of Sciences’ Joint Excellence in Science and Humanities (JESH) programme is a mobility scheme offering substantial support for promising young scholars in all fields of research.
 JESH offers an incoming programme for researchers from 53 different target countries as well as an outgoing programme for Austrian researchers.

 Initiatives funded within the framework of JESH aim to significantly reinforce the research landscape in the respective target country.
 JESH fellows act as catalysts for mutual “brain circulation” between Austria and the target country.

 International collaboration is crucial for the training of young researchers.
-The goal of JESH is therefore to foster new cooperation between young colleagues from abroad and scholars in Austria.
+The goal of JESH is therefore to foster cooperation between young colleagues from abroad and scholars in Austria.

-Applications are invited from candidates who completed their doctorate/PhD studies no more than 10 years ago and are affiliated with a university or non-university research institution in one of the focus countries (JESH Incoming) or Austria (JESH Outgoing).
+Applications are invited from candidates who completed their doctorate/PhD studies no more than 10 years ago and are affiliated with a university or non-university research institution in one of the target countries (JESH Incoming) or Austria (JESH Outgoing).
 If an application is successful, this affiliation must remain in force after the receipt of JESH funding.

 Only one application may be submitted per person.

 Host institutions in Austria (JESH Incoming)